-As the world is drowning in web information, mining deep in to this data provides good potential for gaining valuable insights.
-There are many social media websites such as Facebook and Twitter that generate huge volumes of real time micro-blogs via continuous user interactions.
-It’s obvious these blogs or short posts contain many valuable messages which is worth mining for, because these are real-time reports posted by real people participating in the event happening, examples are protests, pandemics, climate disasters and crimes.
-Besides as a cue of early event detection, the collective sentiment measured from tweets can often reflect trends in some long lasting social events such as elections or stock market movements.
+As the world is drowning in web information, mining deep into this data provides good potential for gaining valuable insights.
+There are many social media websites such as Facebook and Twitter that generate huge volumes of real-time micro-blogs via continuous user interactions.
+It’s obvious these blogs or short posts contain many valuable messages which are worth mining for because these are real-time reports posted by real people participating in the event happening, examples are protests, pandemics, climate disasters, and crimes.
+Besides as a cue of early event detection, the collective sentiment measured from tweets can often reflect trends in some long-lasting social events such as elections or stock market movements.

-Octoparse is a windows-based web data extractor application.
+Octoparse is a Windows-based web data extractor application.
 It can be used to extract data from most public websites in different fields for various uses.
-It is becoming popular and widely-used.
-It offers users with good guidelines and all-inclusive tutorials that substantially reduce the time needed to master setting up their own extraction tasks.
+It is becoming popular and widely used.
+It offers users good guidelines and all-inclusive tutorials that substantially reduce the time needed to master setting up their own extraction tasks.
 Plus, Octoparse has offered a very user-friendly UI, so that any users, even those without any coding skills, can handle the extraction process rather easily.

-There are three modes provided: the Smart Mode, the Wizard Mode and the Advanced Mode.
-Octoparse suggests beginners to start with the Wizard mode for learning purposes.
+There are three modes provided: Smart Mode, Wizard Mode, and Advanced Mode.
+Octoparse suggests beginners start with the Wizard mode for learning purposes.
 To meet more complicated and large-scale scraping needs, Octoparse has provided the Advanced mode for users to crawl the data they need.
 I strongly suggest you finish all the training sessions before moving to the Advanced Mode.
 I personally found it really helpful.
 To start a task in the Advanced Mode, choose New Task (Advanced Mode) as shown below, and all the advanced features will be available.

 The workflow for the Advanced Mode is rather intuitive.
 There are tips for each function and the icons and operations are quite straightforward and self-explanatory.
 By simulating and learning a series of human web browsing behaviors, like opening a web page in the built-in browser, pointing and clicking the web elements by selecting the related options in the pop-up designer window, Octoparse turns repetitive manual extraction work into automated web extraction process and retrieve the structured data users need.

-Octoparse is capable of extracting from websites that adopts serious anti-scraping measures by rotating anonymous HTTP proxy servers.
+Octoparse is capable of extracting from websites that adopt serious anti-scraping measures by rotating anonymous HTTP proxy servers.
 With the Octoparse Cloud Service, more than 500 3rd party proxies are used for automatic IP rotation.
 For local extraction, you can also add a list of external proxy addresses manually for automatic rotation.
-To learn how to include IP rotation into scraping project, check here.
 This way, data can be extracted without the risk of getting the IP blocked.